 - Eating a low-fat, high-fibre diet that includes five servings of fruits and vegetables each day and two servings of fish (one oily) every week

-- Men should not consume more than four units of alcohol per day, while women should consume three units per day.
+- Men should not consume more than four units of alcohol per day, while women should not consume three units per day.